gholtorf/trust-assembly/apps/browser-extension/README.md

 npm run build
 ```

-### Quick Test of the Chrome Extension
+### Quick Test of the firefox/IE Extension

-#### Load the Extension into Chrome
+#### Load the Extension into firefox

 1. Enable Developer Mode
-    * Open Chrome.
+    * Open firefox.
-    * Navigate to chrome://extensions/.
+    * Navigate to about:debugging#/runtime/this-firefox
-    * Enable Developer mode using the toggle switch in the top right corner.
 2. Load Unpacked Extension
+    * Click Load temporary add-on.
+    * Select the browser-extension directory and open any file.
+3. Verify Extension Installation
+    * The extension should now appear in your list with the name "Headline Stylistic Transformer".
+    * Ensure there are no errors during loading.

+#### Load the Extension into Edge

+1. Enable Developer Mode
+    * Open Edge.
+    * Navigate to edge://extensions/
+	* click the three lines
+	* enable developer mode
+2. Load Unpacked Extension
-    * Click Load unpacked.
+    * Click Load unpacked button
-    * Select the browser-extension directory.
+    * Select the browser-extension directory
 3. Verify Extension Installation
     * The extension should now appear in your list with the name "Headline Stylistic Transformer".
     * Ensure there are no errors during loading.